Liverpool superstar Mohamed Salah has been named African Player of the Year once again. UEFA.com pays tribute.

 Article top media content

-"I don't go to bed every night and wonder: 'Wow, how good is Salah?'," said Liverpool boss Jürgen Klopp recently, but plenty of Reds fans do.
-After the 25-year-old was named African Player of the Year – the first Egyptian to be honoured as such since Mahmoud El Khatib in 1983 – UEFA.com gives the winger his due.
+"I don't go to bed every night and wonder: 'Wow, how good is Salah?'," said Liverpool boss Jürgen Klopp earlier last season.
+We do.
+UEFA.com pays tribute to the man who has been named African Player of the Year for a second time.

 What they say